-"One learns by teaching" (something you'll have the opportunity to do as you go through Latin with your third grader).
+&lt;sup>1"One learns by teaching" (something you'll have the opportunity to do as you go through Latin with your third grader).

-We've discovered a systematic, easy-to-follow Latin course that you can teach to your third- or fourth-grade child.
+We've discovered systematic, easy-to-follow Latin courses that you can teach to your third- or fourth-grade child.
 And you'll have the opportunity to learn along with him.